Canadian winters are cold and damp! Take specific care preparing for these months.

 -Check flashing (find quick definition) to ensure water cannot enter the home.

 -Replace broken roof shingles or tiles.
+Also take a look at these blinds Sydney.

 -Clean out your gutters.
 Consider installing leaf guards on the gutters or extensions on the downspouts to direct water away from the home.